Paris Is Burning (1990): The Document and the Argument About It

 The Legacy

 Paris Is Burning is the origin point, in documented form, of an aesthetic that now saturates global visual culture: the walk, the pose, the categories, the shade, the realness.
-RuPaul's Drag Race, the fashion industry's periodic rediscoveries of voguing, the visual vocabulary of music videos across three decades — all of it traces back to the ballrooms documented here.
+RuPaul's Drag Race, Pose, Legendary, the fashion industry's periodic rediscoveries of vogueing, the visual vocabulary of music videos across three decades — all of it traces back to the ballrooms documented here, often without acknowledgment of where it came from and whose labour built it.